xingyaoww/mint-bench/docs/CONFIG.md

 },
 ```

-**If you want to evaluate another closed-source LLM with a different API schema than existing implementation**: You need to implement a new agent class that inherits from `LMAgent` (PR welcomed!).
+**If you want to evaluate another closed-source LLM with a different API schema than the existing implementation**: You need to implement a new agent class that inherits from `LMAgent` (PR welcomed!).
 You can use [`mint/agents/openai_lm_agent.py`](mint/agents/openai_lm_agent.py) as an example, then add this model configuration to [`mint/configs/config_variables.py`](mint/configs/config_variables.py) similar to the above.

-## Add an feedback-providing LLM
+## Add a feedback-providing LLM

-We implemented three different feedback agent class:
+We implemented three different feedback agent classes:
 - [OpenAIFeedbackAgent](mint/agents/openai_feedback_agent.py)
 - [ClaudeFeedbackAgent](mint/agents/claude_feedback_agent.py)
 - [VLLMFeedbackAgent](mint/agents/vllm_feedback_agent.py)